-Challenge Progress At political level Despite the support of top political leaders, there is a pervasive negative attitude to gender equality and marginalisation of gender equality issues from mainstream programmes.
-The Government has conducted a series of public outreach programmes and community awareness initiatives.
-These are helping to reduce pervasive negative attitudes.
+gender equality issues from mainstream programmes. awareness initiatives.
+These are helping to 81 reduce negative attitudes.
 The allocation of financial and human resources does not match expectations for the advancement of women and gender equality.
 The Ministry of Gender Equality and Child Welfare has embarked on a gender responsive budgeting exercise for the agricultural, water and forestry, education, health and social services and financial sectors.
-38 Namibia is one of the few countries in Southern Africa to have made progress towards gender- responsive budgeting.
-39 The Ministry of Gender Equality and Child Welfare is working together with the Ministry of Finance and the National Planning Commission to conduct a gender analysis of budget allocations to health, education and agriculture.
+37 Namibia is one of the few countries in Southern Africa to have made progress towards gender-responsive budgeting.
+38 The Ministry of Gender Equality and Child Welfare is working together with the Ministry of Finance and the National Planning Commission to conduct a gender analysis of budget allocations to health, education and agriculture.
 There is no clear implementation strategy.
 The Plan of Action is too broad and not clear on the implementation mechanism.
 It concentrates more on women and development and does not address the unequal gender relation or the transformative issues.
 The Plan of Action is being updated with input from stakeholders.
-At institutional level There is no effective national gender mainstreaming programme and therefore co-ordination of the gender mainstreaming at national level becomes difficult.
+At institutional level 1 There is no effective national gender mainstreaming programme and therefore co-ordination of the gender mainstreaming at national level becomes difficult.
 In terms of the updated National Gender Policy, the Gender Commission has been replaced by national and regional permanent Gender Task Forces.
 The Gender Task Forces will be responsible for coordinating the implementation of the policy.
 There is no formalised structure for gender mainstreaming in sector ministries and no clear mandate for Gender Focal Points.
-The updated National Gender Policy has now provided a clearer mandate for Gender Focal Points.
+The updated National Gender Policy provides a clearer mandate for Gender Focal Points.
 As of 2009 the Ministry of Gender Equality and Child Welfare had appointed 48 focal points.
-40 Gender disaggregated data There has been no intensive research on the critical gender issues.
+39 Gender disaggregated data There has been no intensive research on the critical gender issues.
 There is limited gender disaggregated data and access, and therefore gender analysis cannot be effectively done.
 Vision 2030 states that data should be disaggregated by gender.
-41 In 2009 the Ministry of Gender Equality and Child Welfare trained 98 police officers from all 13 regions on data collection.
+40 In 2009 the Ministry of Gender Equality and Child Welfare trained 98 police officers from all 13 regions on data collection.
 The Ministry has also implemented a data warehouse for information on orphans and vulnerable children.
-42 Resource allocation - human/financial
+41 Resource allocation - human/financial 1 Since there is a general lack of recognition for the value of gender mainstreaming work, limited resources (financial and human) are allocated for this work at different levels.
+The Ministry of Gender Equality and Child Welfare has embarked on a gender responsive budgeting exercise for the agricultural, water and forestry, education, health and social services and financial sectors.
+42.

-38 Ministry of Gender Equality and Child Welfare.
+37 Ministry of Gender Equality and Child Welfare.
 (2009).
 Ministerial Annual Report.
 Windhoek, Namibia: Ministry of Gender Equality and Child Welfare.

-39 Women in Development-Southern Africa Awareness: Beyond Inequalities 2008, Women in Southern Africa as reported in Ministry of Gender Equality and Child Welfare.
+38 Women in Development-Southern Africa Awareness: Beyond Inequalities 2008, Women in Southern Africa as reported in Ministry of Gender Equality and Child Welfare.
 (2010).
 National Country Report 2005-2009 on the implementation of the Beijing Platform for Action +15.
 Windhoek, Namibia.
 At page 44.

-40 Ministry of Gender Equality and Child Welfare.
+39 Ministry of Gender Equality and Child Welfare.
 (2009).
 Ministerial Annual Report.
+Windhoek, Namibia:

-Windhoek, Namibia: Ministry of Gender Equality and Child Welfare.
+Ministry of Gender Equality and Child Welfare.

-41 Office of the President.
+40 Office of the President.
 (2004).
 Namibia Vision 2030.
 Windhoek, Namibia: Office of the President.
-At page 53.
+At page